tony-reddington/goodfoodmood/README.md

 * W3 Schools & Stack overflow were used to help find tips and solutions.

 ### Content
-* All text throughout the website was written by the developer and recipe data extracted partially from recipe websites.
+* All text throughout the website was written by the developer with recipe data extracted partially from recipe websites.

 ### Media
 * The main background image was downloaded from [Istock](https://www.istockphoto.com/) with credit to fcafotodigital.